 1950 Graft FUE with Dr. Gabel

-I am a 37 year old male who has been experiencing hair loss around the age of 32.
+I am a 37-year-old male who has been experiencing hair loss around the age of 32.
 I was blessed with a thick head of dark spikey hair that I really enjoyed.
 I am in good health and eat clean.
-Over the last five years my hair had continued to shed and thin.
-At the time of my procedure I was a Norwood Class III (3).
-I started taking propecia / finasteride two years ago and while I did have some continued shedding for the first year it came to a halt the second year.
-I had been lurking on hair loss / hair restoration sites for several years – researching, learning and deciding what would be the best fit for me and my situation.
+Over the last five years, my hair had continued to shed and thin.
+At the time of my procedure, I was a Norwood Class III (3).
+I started taking Propecia / finasteride two years ago and while I did have some continued shedding for the first year it came to a halt the second year.
+I had been lurking on hair loss/hair restoration sites for several years – researching, learning, and deciding what would be the best fit for me and my situation.
 I had even considered getting fitted for and wearing a custom hair system for the front due to my expectations in regards to density – ultimately, it wasn’t the right fit for me and my lifestyle.

 Two and a half years ago I started meeting with hair restoration surgeons to explore my options and evaluate their approach and abilities.
 I travel extensively for work and have had the ability to visit several of the top hair restoration doctors in the U.S. and Canada.
 After my “doctor discovery” period I can share with you that there are some very impressive HT doctors in North America.
 I ultimately decided that the right fit for me was Dr. Gabel and his practice Gabel Hair Restoration.
-I believe any of the doctor’s I met with would have been very capable.
+I believe any of the doctors I met with would have been very capable.
 Ultimately I chose Dr. Gabel for several reasons that mattered to me:

 1) His expertise and verified documented results: Dr. Gabel knows the science and art of Hair Transplants.
 He is a thought leader and expert in the field.
-I visited him 3-4 times over a two year period while evaluating and each time we had in-depth conversations about the techniques, medical advances, pro’s, con’s and expectations for me and my ideal results.
-He was always sincere, spent significant time with me and answered all of my questions.
+I visited him 3-4 times over a two year period while evaluating and each time we had in-depth conversations about the techniques, medical advances, pros, con’s and expectations for me and my ideal results.
+He was always sincere, spent significant time with me, and answered all of my questions.
 He was a great guide throughout the process – he knew I had seen and was evaluating other doctors and wanted me to do what was best for my situation.

-2) He and his team were the right personality fit for me and my needs.
+2) He and his team were the right personalities fit for me and my needs.
 Dr. Gabel is a great dude.
 He is optimistic and funny and the type of person that gets along with anyone.
 There are so many unknowns throughout this process that TRUST is critical.
-The marketing in the HTindustry is done very well by most practitioners and we know it thus many of us have a high level of skepticism.
+The marketing in the HT industry is done very well by most practitioners and we know it thus many of us have a high level of skepticism.
 Trust is critical.
 I would advise everyone that is considering this procedure to meet interview their Dr’s several times.
 In doing so, you will be able to gain an understanding of if they are a good fit for you and your expectations.

 Skill, attention to detail, terrific staff, generosity

 This is my second hair transplant, and my experience is vastly different than the first one.
 Firstly, Dr. Gabel’s team is extraordinary.
 I was fascinated by how each member focused on their particular part of the preparation process, and the dedication that each person obviously had, with regard to their role.
-The process was long, and they were attentive and patient for the many hours.
+The process was long, and they were attentive and patient for many hours.
 Dr. Gabel himself is a perfectionist; he is personally engaged in the entire process; he does not just instruct people and then check back at the end of the day.
 He also is keen on doing the extra things, the little things, that make the job more likely to have a very successful result.
 That goes for the team as well: there is much more care regarding protocols during the surgery than anything that I experienced before.
 The overall atmosphere is one of excellence, but it is also humane.
 Dr. Gabel’s staff is well-treated and respected, but they are also “on task.”
 This is a rather rare combination, and it is a testament to the kind of quality that Dr. Gabel is establishing as the bar of his practice.
-This is only the day after my procedure; my final response will of course have to wait for the result as it begins to show up.
+This is only the day after my procedure; my final response will, of course, have to wait for the result as it begins to show up.
 But all signs point toward the positive.
 I have been extremely impressed with all that has transpired in this experience.